 Every training contract is unique and the seat options vary from firm to firm, which is why you should conduct plenty of research before applying.
 Which areas of law does the firm cover, and which are the biggest departments in the firm?
 What department is given the most prestige?
 The larger and more successful departments will likely have more job opportunities available once you qualify.

 Most of this information can be found on the firm’s website, but you can also contact a recruiter to ask them about the weighting of the firm’s departments and the overall dynamic.

 Though training in private practice is most common, in-house training contracts are becoming more popular.
 They are a good opportunity for candidates leaning more towards corporate law, as they allow for a greater commercial insight as a result of direct exposure to a business.
-Find out more about private practice and in-house training contracts here.
+Discover more, within our Training Contracts: In-House vs. Private Practice article.

 When making a decision, a number of factors are likely come into consideration.
-Whether you actually enjoy the work is obviously important, as well as the working environment.
 Were you a good fit with the team?
 Is there a more collaborative or tiered structure at the firm?